JD557/minart/docs/_docs/structure.md

 This package contains all abstractions related to audio playback.

 An `AudioWave` is an infinite wave of audio.
-It is usually be generated from an `Oscilator`, but it can also be generated from a sequence of samples (padding with silence)
+It is usually be generated from an `Oscillator`, but it can also be generated from a sequence of samples (padding with silence)

 An `AudioClip` is an `AudioWave` clipped to a certain duration.